-Teacher’s Aides work in classrooms supporting teachers to deliver lessons by preparing resources, supervising, and looking after students wellbeing helping them work towards their learning goals, as well as carrying out a variety of other general tasks.
+Teacher’s Aides work in classrooms supporting teachers to deliver lessons by preparing resources, supervising, looking after students’ wellbeing, helping them work towards their learning goals, as well as carrying out a variety of other general tasks.

 If you enjoy working with children, are patient, organised and fun-loving, this career could be a great fit for you.

 - Patient, trustworthy and approachable, whilst remaining professional and responsible

 - Able to be understanding and encouraging, communicating ideas in different ways and on different levels

 - A problem-solver with a creative streak, great at conflict resolution with a good sense of humour

 - Organise, maintain and prepare classroom resources for each lesson and tidy up between activities

 - Help individuals or small groups of students with activities, additional learning support, or testing

 - Provide one-one-one assistance to children with special needs, disabilities, or those who have English as their second language